Flag of Alabama: Theories on origin

 The inspiration for Alabama's flag is not known.
 Many have noted that the saltire was commonly used on flags of the Confederate States of America.
 No documentation in the legislative records indicates that the Alabama flag was intended to commemorate the Confederacy.
 Still, various people have asserted over the decades that the design was drawn from the Confederate battle flag.

+The adoption of Alabama's state flag received minimal attention in the press.
+While no article explained the flag's symbolism, a Montgomery Advertiser piece from February 8, 1895, attributed its adoption to "[a] wave of patriotism" and noted it alongside two other legislative efforts: one establishing state holidays for Jefferson Davis and Robert E. Lee, and another creating a state seal honoring Emma Sansom's role in helping Confederate General Nathan Bedford Forrest capture Union Colonel Abel Streight and his troops.

 In 1900, the Montgomery Advertiser reported the flag was "a memory and a suggestion of the Confederate battle flag".
 In 1906, a piece in the Birmingham Age-Herald made no specific connection between the Alabama flag and the Confederate battle flag, instead describing only the symbolic history of the St. Andrew's cross itself.
 In 1915, Thomas M. Owen, the first director of the Alabama Department of Archives and History, wrote that the flag bill's sponsor and the rest of the legislature had intended to "preserve, in permanent form, some of the more distinctive features of the Confederate battle flag".
-The authors of a 1917 article in National Geographic expressed their opinion that the Alabama flag was based on the Confederate battle flag.
+Several sources have since quoted his words, one such example being a 1917 article in National Geographic.

+During a public ceremony held in the World War Memorial Building on Flag Day, June 14, 1940, Mrs. Albert J. Pickett, President of the Cradle of the Confederacy Chapter, United Daughters of the Confederacy, said that the lawmakers who adopted the State Flag in 1895 had chosen the form of the Confederate battle flag as the state emblem out of their veneration for the heroes of the Confederacy and the history made by soldiers under that banner, adding that the legislative body would have adopted the battle flag in full as the state flag had the neighboring state of Mississippi not already done so.